-|Office Hours:||Mon and Wed, 10:00-11:30, or by appointment
+|Office hours time:||Mon and Wed, 10:00-11:30 or by appointment

-|Email:||wilcoxen at syr.edu|
+|Email address:||bcharles at syr.edu|

 The sessions are very informal and you're welcome to come and go at any time.
 The content of any particular session will depend on the interests of the people who come by that day.
-Typical topics include: discussing difficult material from class; going over supplemental problems from the web; and reviewing for exams.
+Typical topics include: discussing weekly assignments or difficult material from class; going over supplemental problems from the web; and reviewing for exams.

 Through this course you will learn how to construct and apply mathematical models for economic analysis.
 By the end of the course you will be very comfortable applying key microeconomic techniques to: (1) carry out quantitative analysis of a wide range of market scenarios to assess how goods and services will be allocated in each scenario, (2) quantify and assess the efficiency and distributional impacts of government intervention in the market.

 To the extent that there's a textbook, it's Jeffrey Perloff, Microeconomics, Pearson/Addison-Wesley.
 It's optional.
 It's a good book but we're not going to follow it very closely and you may be able to get along fine without it, especially if you've had any economics before.
 If you do decide to get a copy, it's not necessary to have the latest edition: renting the 6th or 7th edition rather than the 8th, for example, would be fine.

 There is one required and one optional phone application.
 You'll need them for in-class assignments:

 Daily Exercises: 10% of final grade.
 These will be given out and done during class.
 Grading will be entirely based on effort: if you try an exercise and submit a response you'll get credit for it; if you don't try it or don't submit a response you'll get a 0.